planetary-research/job-announcements/README.md

-site_subtitle = "An open source job announcement platform"  # used in the header and as the site description site_title_footer = "Job Announcements"  # used in the footer and for the webpage title site_path = "/"
+site_subtitle = "An open source job announcement platform"  # used in the header and as the site description site_title_footer = "Job Announcements"  # used in the footer and for the webpage title site_path = "/" site_description = "Job announcements"  # used in the meta description tag

 # Subject categories, separated by semicolons
 categories =  Tenure and tenure-track faculty;Non-tenure track faculty;Visiting positions;Postdocs and fellowships;Ph.D.;Master;Internships;Science management;Scientific and technical staff;Engineering;Outreach and education;Other